eclipse-iceoryx/iceoryx/iceoryx_examples/request_response_in_c/README.md

 [request response C++ example](https://github.com/eclipse-iceoryx/iceoryx/tree/master/iceoryx_examples/request_response) so that we explain here only the C API differences and not the underlying mechanisms.

-The rough idea is that the client sends to fibonacci numbers to the server which then sends the sum of those numbers back.
+The rough idea is that the client sends two fibonacci numbers to the server which then sends the sum of those numbers back.

 ## Expected Output